Buying a bank repossessed property

 What is the process of house repossession?

-• Step one: the lender will issue a default notice to the borrower, explaining how the default occurred and how this can be rectified before further action is taken.
+• Step one: The lender will issue a default notice to the borrower, explaining how the default occurred and how this can be rectified before further action is taken.

-• Step two: if the borrower does not attempt to rectify the default as laid out in the default notice, a demand notice will be issued by the lender.
+• Step two: If the borrower does not attempt to rectify the default as laid out in the default notice, a demand notice will be issued by the lender.
 In this demand notice, the borrower will be required to outline to the lender how they plan to pay the debt in full.
 At this point, there are three main options – plan to consolidate debts into one payable loan, sell the property the usual way, or give the bank possession and control of the property to sell on your behalf.
 The latter is when the home becomes ‘repossessed’.

 • Step three: If the borrower does not contact the lender after receiving the demand notice, the lender will likely begin court proceedings in order to obtain possession of the property.
 The homeowner/lender will have to vacate the property if the court grants the lender possession.